xster/flutter-wiki/Home.md

-Most of the contents in this wiki are for engineers building Flutter.
+This wiki is primarily aimed at engineers building or making contributions to Flutter.

-For docs for users, check out [flutter.io](https://flutter.io)
+The API reference can be found at the [Flutter documentation site](https://docs.flutter.io/).

+For general information on the Flutter project, including tutorials and samples, check out [flutter.io](https://flutter.io).